Firmament-Autopilot/FMT-DOCS/docs/quickstart.md

 msh />
 ```

-The next step is to download the `io firmware` which is achieved thought the fmu.
-First copy the io firmware `FMT-Firmware/target/pixhawk/fmt-io/project/build/fmt_io.bin` to the on board sd card.
-You can do that via QGC ftp (version 3.5.6, the FTP function is removed on higher version) or a sd card reader.
-Then type the following command in fmt console to flash the firmware to io processor.
+The next step is to upload the `io firmware` which is downloaded through the fmu.
+First copy the io firmware `target/pixhawk/fmt-io/project/build/fmt_io.bin` to the on board sd card.
+You can do that via QGroundControl ftp (version 3.5.6, the FTP function is removed on higher version) or a sd card reader.
+Then type the following command in fmt console to upload the firmware to io processor.

 ```
 msh /usr>fmtio upload /usr/fmt_io.bin